 So, with that, you now have some basic information about the course laid out.
 But what about the main requirements to get the job?

 How to Become a Graphic Designer?

 You can probably understand this yourself, but there are a lot of different requirements that one has to meet if he or she is thinking of becoming a graphic designer.
 We won’t go through all of them (that would take forever) - instead, let’s talk about the graphic design aspects that are going to be of the utmost importance when you’re trying to get a job.

 In this tutorial, we’ll cover three such aspects - education, motivation, and experience.
 Let’s start with education.

 One of the most important aspects of your studies is the portfolio.
-During your years of studying graphic design, it is very important that you spend a lot of time (and I do mean – A LOT of time) adding new work to your portfolio.
-You could say that it’s the most important part of your CV – whenever a wannabe graphic designer goes into a job interview, one of the main things that he or she is going to be judged by is his or her portfolio.
+During your years of studying graphic design, you must spend a lot of time (and I do mean - A LOT of time) adding new work to your portfolio.
+You could say that it’s the most important part of your CV - whenever a wannabe graphic designer goes into a job interview, one of the main things that he or she is going to be judged by is his or her portfolio.
 Keep this in mind!

 Another alternative for education is to study and learn independently.
 This has been an ever-growing phenomenon among people who want to learn how to become a graphic designer, especially those who are planning to work as freelancers.

 One good thing about learning how to be a graphic designer individually is that you get the chance to plan your own time, and might even start to freelance, accordingly.
 Even if you decide to take online courses, most of them are going to have a super-flexible timetable, thus allowing you to study additional learning and practice material on your own.
 If it so happens that finances are a bit low at the moment, you shouldn't forgo your dream: try applying for scholarships for online classes.
 You can learn about the process here.